Symptoms include difficulty breathing and chest pain.

 A physical examination can usually confirm the diagnosis if the pneumothorax is large.
 Using a stethoscope, a doctor may note that one part of the chest does not transmit the normal sounds of breathing and when the chest is tapped (percussed) the chest produces a hollow, drumlike sound.
 Sometimes air collects under the skin of the chest and makes crackles that can be felt and heard when the chest is touched.

 A chest x-ray shows the air pocket and the collapsed lung outlined by the thin inner pleural layer.
 A chest x-ray can also show if the trachea (the large airway that passes through the front of the neck) is being pushed to one side.
+Ultrasonography can also diagnose pneumothorax.

 Treatment of Pneumothorax

-A chest tube is used to drain the air if catheter aspiration is unsuccessful and when any other type of pneumothorax (such as a secondary spontaneous pneumothorax or a traumatic pneumothorax) occurs.
+A chest tube may be used to drain the air if catheter aspiration is unsuccessful and when any other type of pneumothorax (such as a secondary spontaneous pneumothorax or a traumatic pneumothorax) occurs.
 The chest tube is inserted through an incision in the chest wall and is connected to a water-sealed drainage system or a one-way valve that allows the air to exit without allowing any air to get back in.
 A suction pump may be attached to the chest tube if air keeps leaking in from an abnormal connection (fistula) between an airway and the pleural space.

 Occasionally, surgery is necessary.
 Often the surgery is done by using a thoracoscope inserted through the chest wall and into the pleural space.